The ultimate guide for hiring the best part-time employees

 Treat every interview as if it was for the most important job in your company.
 Remember, part-time employees often do the same jobs as full timers.
 Spell out the duties thoroughly, including those that are particular to our industry.
 Do they understand the difference between consignment and resale?
 Have they ever worked in or shopped at a consignment or resale shop?
 Find out why they want a part-time job vs. a full-time job.
 Most importantly, will their personality get along with those you already have working for you?
 Consider asking behavioral questions too.
 Quintessential offers a number of questions to consider like, “Tell me about a time you were able to successfully deal with another person even when that individual may not have personally liked you (or vice versa).”
 Last, but not least, be sure to contact references and run background checks.

 Once hired, your part-time employees should be completely trained like every other staff member.
-The 4th quarter is the busiest sales time of the year.
-Don’t miss additional sales because a part-timer wasn’t taught the basics like greeting everyone with a smile and asking, “Who are you shopping for today?”
-Have them read 3 of the dumbest questions to ask your consignment shoppers.”
+This is the busiest sales time of the year and you don’t want to miss additional sales because a part-timer wasn’t taught the basics like greeting everyone with a smile and asking, “Who are you shopping for today?”
+Have them read Ask consignment shoppers these 3 questions instead.
 Make sure they understand the principle of “add-ons” and upselling.
 Make their schedule very clear and be as flexible with them as possible.
 If you need help with scheduling, consider adding online scheduling.
 Read How to track employee time the mobile way.

 Never stop searching for good employees.
 Always keep it in the back of your mind no matter where you are.
 My part-time holiday home decorating job turned out to be a disaster.
 My fingers weren’t nearly nimble enough to handle all of the intricate ornaments that went on every tree.
 Yup, they lost money on me due to breakage.
 The owner turned out to be quite reasonable although she did have to sit me down and explain, “Now look Deb, these homes have security cameras.
 You can’t be breaking everything and for heaven’s sake, when you do, don’t squeal like a stuck pig!”
 That’s when I came to Traxia!